Putney Arts Theatre, London

 Following a sold-out run at the Menier Chocolate Factory in 2015, Funny Girl The Musical returned to the West End for the first time in 50 years, at The Savoy Theatre in 2016, with Sheridan Smith as Fannie Bryce.

-We are keen to hear from potential Creative team members and backstage crew.
+We are keen to hear from backstage crew.
 To express your interest, please contact Committee member Penny Hughes, for more information.